Web Widgets Documentation

 In Message Action: The widget is going to be displayed when click in a message button

-Configuration: Properties are created to provide additional information to the widget.
-These properties are dynamic, allowing customization as desired using a key-value structure.
+Configuration: Properties are created to provide additional information to the widget that modifies its behavior or display, allowing customization as desired using a key-value structure.

 (Example: A property is created to provide a URL that the widget requires to be rendered based on that URL.)

-Parameters: Objects with a predefined structure are created, which the widget will use to display additional information based on their content.
+Parameters: Objects with a predefined structure are created, which the widget will use to render the information based on their content.
 The widget will show this information when it is called.
 The object consists of:

 Type: Select the value type that will have the parameter (STRING , BOOLEAN, INTEGER, FLOAT)